 Even someone taking oxycodone as directed can experience negative side effects.
 These side effects can include pain relief, drowsiness, feelings of confusion, constipation, and nausea.
 When too much of the medication is ingested, symptoms can become more severe.

-Oxycodone has many similarities to other drugs of abuse, like alcohol, heroin, and cocaine, in that it elevates levels of dopamine in the brain pathways linked to pleasure.
-As a result, long-term abuse of oxycodone can change the brain in such a way that an individual cannot quit the drug on their own.
+Oxycodone has many similarities to other drugs of use, like alcohol, heroin, and cocaine, in that it elevates levels of dopamine in the brain pathways linked to pleasure.
+As a result, long-term use of oxycodone can change the brain in such a way that an individual cannot quit the drug on their own.

 What To Do For An Oxycodone Overdose